History & Evolution

 The Cosinus floor concept

 With the Cosinus Slide® floor concept, the ideal characteristics of the Sinus Slide® solution are preserved but without the traditional dowel and anchoring system.
 Load transfer is realised by the floor itself and not by dowel connections.
-When taking up the shrinkage process the Cosinus floor concept creates vertical columns simultaneously on both sides in the floor which slides over each other.
-This technique permits the sliding of the two-floor parts over each other (horizontal dilatation) and realise at the same time an optimal connection and limits the vertical movement of the 2 parts.
+When taking up the shrinkage process the Cosinus floor concept creates vertical columns simultaneously on both sides in the floor which slide over each other.
+This technique permits the sliding of the two-floor parts over each other (horizontal dilatation) and realises at the same time an optimal connection and limits the vertical movement of the 2 parts.
 The floor has taken over the load transfer function of the joint.
 That’s why we say “the joint is the floor – the floor is the joint”.
-For more information visit the page “products-Cosinus” and look at the extensive video animation explaining in detail this Cosinus principle.
-You also find this animation here below and on our homepage.

 2015